-Zeng D, Chen H, Lynch C, Millicent D, Gotham I: Infectious Disease Informatics and Outbreak Detection.
-In Medical Informatics, Knowledge Management and Data Mining in Medicine.
-Edited by: Chen H, Fuller S, Friedman C, Hersch W. Springer Science + Business Media, Inc, New York, NY; 2005:359–395.
+- Zeng D, Chen H, Lynch C, Millicent D, Gotham I: Infectious Disease Informatics and Outbreak Detection.
+Medical Informatics, Knowledge Management and Data Mining in Medicine.
+Edited by: Chen H, Fuller S, Friedman C, Hersch W. 2005, Springer Science + Business Media, Inc, New York, NY, 359-395.

 - Brown SH, Lincoln MJ, Groen PJ, Kolodner RM: VistA--U.S. Department of Veterans Affairs national-scale HIS.
 Int J Med Inform.
 2003, 69: 135-156.
 10.1016/S1386-5056(02)00131-4.View ArticlePubMed